Protect Your Property for Your Heirs with These 5 Legal Moves

 How?

-• For land, update mutation records at the ward office.
+• Regarding land, update the mutation records at the ward office.

 • As a backup, add a trusted child or sibling as co-owner.